seedcity-zurich/seedcity-zurich.github.io/README.md

 Feel free to add to the website by making a [pull request](https://github.blog/developer-skills/github/beginners-guide-to-github-creating-a-pull-request/) or [opening an issue](https://www.geeksforgeeks.org/issues-in-github/).
 The following sections should explain how to go about updating specific sections.
 ### Events
 #### Removing an old event
 This is straingforward: in the file `events.html` remove the event and make a pull request.
 (Alternatively open an issue and tell us to remove it.)
+If you remove the last event, please uncomment the "No Events planned" section.
 #### Adding a new event
 You can easily add a new event by modifying the `events.html` file.
 Events should be ordered by how soon they are going to take place in descending order, i.e. an event that will take place in 2 weeks should be __above__ an event that will take place in 6 months.
-If no other events are currently in the file, please add your event __after__ the heading.
+If no other events are currently in the file, please add your event __after__ the heading and comment out the "No Events planned" section.

 Below you will find an example event.
 You can copy-paste this event and modify it as you need for the event you want to add.